Gisto/Gisto/README.md

 This token will be saved permanently until you log out.

+You can find out more at the [F.A.Q.](http://www.gistoapp.com/faq/) section

 ## Status

 Gisto is currently in it's Beta.

-Please see the [change.log](http://gistoapp.com/changelog/) for more detailed info regarding new features, bug fixes and releases.
+Please see the [change.log](http://www.gistoapp.com/changelog/) for more detailed info regarding new features, bug fixes and releases.

 It is still under heavily development towards the full release.
 Various features will be left out from the alpha release.